surayashivji/Kitura-ServerSideSwift/4forum/README.md

 ## Installation (MacOS)
 1. Clone Repository
 2. `cd` into **4forum** directory
-2. Run `swift build && .build/debug/4forum `
+3. Run `swift build && .build/debug/4forum `
+4. Navigate to `localhost:8090` in your browser